Nvreformat/Argentum-Engine/README.md

 To compile, run make.sh.
 It will output an executable called Game which is a demo of the engine working.

-Unfortunately, I can't get it to work on Windows (using GCC, I have not tried vith Visual Studio)
+Unfortunately, I can't get it to work on Windows (using GCC, I have not tried vith Visual Studio) Theorically, the code should be compatible with Windows

 # Dependencies